I purchased Alex and Lauren’s Pinterest Traffic Avalanche course in early June 2018. Here’s what I was able to achieve

-At this time I had also signed up for Melyssa Griffin’s Pinfinite Growth course (which is more expensive) and learned a lot from it.
-But I keep going back to the Pinterest Traffic Avalanche course because some of the things that Alex and Lauren taught are not available anywhere else.
+At this time I had also signed up for Melyssa Griffin’s Pinfinite Growth course (no longer available) and learned a lot from it.
+But I keep returning to the Pinterest Traffic Avalanche course because some of the things that Alex and Lauren taught are unavailable elsewhere.

 Also, some of their Pinterest practices appealed to me more than the ones that were taught in other Pinterest courses.
 I can’t go into that in more detail here, because it wouldn’t be fair to reveal any of the tactics they taught.

-But believe me, I signed up to read almost every Pinterest Marketing PDF that was being offered as a freebie by the Pinterest experts (many of them who are very knowledgeable in their own right) and I loved Pinterest Traffic Avalanche the most!
+But believe me, I signed up to try out almost every free Pinterest Marketing course offered by the Pinterest experts (many of them very knowledgeable in their own right) and I loved Pinterest Traffic Avalanche the most!

 So, I immersed myself in the course to try and figure out how to go about getting my share of Pinterest traffic to my own websites, Naaree.com (my women’s magazine) and AhoyMatey.blog (my brand new travel blog).

 Since I started Naaree.com in 2007, I had been half-assedly using Pinterest (in a very clueless manner) to share images from the website to my very unfocused bunch of Pinterest boards.

-Despite that, the website was getting a tiny bit of traffic from Pinterest, thanks to some pins that other people had created for a couple of my articles (no thanks to me!).
+Despite that, the website was getting a tiny bit of traffic from Pinterest, thanks to some Pins that other people had created for a couple of my articles.

 Now, Pinterest is not a social network.
 It’s actually a visual search engine or discovery engine.
-So, just like Google SEO, it takes a few months for your Pinterest marketing efforts to show fruit.
+So, just like Google SEO, Pinterest SEO takes a few months to show results.

 The upside is that, unlike other social media content, Pins have a long shelf-life.
 A Pin can, on average, live for 7 months on Pinterest (compared to Twitter’s 7 minutes).

 Since I started implementing the guidelines in Pinterest Traffic Avalanche, I have seen a significant increase in traffic from Pinterest.
 Since April 2018, you can see how my efforts have paid off in terms of traffic (sessions) from Pinterest on both my websites below.